 While you’re out on a woodland walk, pick up fallen leaves in an array of golden yellows and rich reds.
 Use your collection to create unique storage containers, tealight holders or gifts with this easy step by step guide.

-Arrange these cosy autumn jars amongst harvest wreaths and ceramic pumpkins to make amazing fall decor displays.
+Arrange these cosy autumn jars amongst harvest wreaths and ceramic pumpkins to make amazing seasonal displays.

 More autumnal content: